MetalArend/systemd-docker-elasticsearch/README.md

 add autocompletion for docker and docker-compose to bash.
 Configuration files will be created in a temporary directory, used by docker-compose and the resulting containers.

-Then it will start two container: a Nginx container and an Elastic Search container.
+Then it will start two containers: a Nginx container and an Elastic Search container.
 The Nginx container is a proxy container to the Elastic Search container.
-It is only reachable over port 443.
+It is only reachable over https on port 443.

 ##Installation